A starter’s guide to program management

 • Program strategy alignment: This domain mainly aims to align project benefits with organizational goals.
 It includes the Program business case, charter, roadmap, environmental assessments, and program risk management strategy.

-• Program benefits management: Benefits are identified, analyzed, planned, delivered, and then sustained within this domain.
+• Program benefits management: Benefits are identified, analyzed, planned, delivered, and sustained within this domain.

 • Program stakeholder engagement: Stakeholders are identified and analyzed within this performance domain so expectations can be managed.